Osram Opto Semiconductors GmbH: History

-When Siemens split off the semiconductor operations to form a separate legal entity, Osram had an opportunity to take over the LED division.
+In January 1999, Siemens split off its semiconductor operations, and Osram acquired a 51% majority share in the light-emitting diode (LED) division.

-On January 1, 1999 the takeover was completed with a 51% majority share.
 The Siemens subsidiary, Infineon, initially retained a 49% share.
 In the summer of 2001, Osram acquired all Infineon shares in the sale of opto-semiconductors.

 In 2003, the company opened an opto-chip factory in Regensburg, Germany.
 After a construction period of 21 months, the first phase of the factory opened, covering an area of 36,000 m².
 Total investment was around €120 million.
 The second phase was officially opened in 2008.

 Profile

-Osram Opto Semiconductors claims to be the world’s second largest manufacturer of optoelectronic semiconductors for the illumination; sensing, and visualization sectors.
-At its headquarters in Regensburg, Germany, further production sites in Penang and Kulim (Malaysia), and Wuxi (China), and a global network of sales and marketing centers, the company employs more than 6,000 people.
+The company produces optoelectronic semiconductors for the illumination, sensing, and visualization sectors.
+It has headquarters in Regensburg, Germany, additional manufacturing operations in Penang and Kulim (Malaysia) and Wuxi (China), and employs more than 6,000 people.
 In the fiscal year 2010, the optoelectronic semiconductor business activity accounts for twenty percent of overall Osram GmbH sales.

 The semiconductor products of Osram Opto Semiconductors include visible-light LEDs; high-performance infrared LEDs; optoelectronic detectors, and semiconductor lasers.
 All the components are sold in various output categories with different brightness levels; sizes, and package formats.

-In 2009, the company presented "Orbeos", which they described as the first OLED light source for premium quality functional lighting.
+In 2009, the company began manufacturing organic light-emitting diode (OLED) light sources.